hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 INSERT DIRECTORY TREE IMAGE HERE

-Well, all of them contain code for the pandas API, of course, but where we place it is up to our decision.
+Well, all of them contain code for the pandas API, of course, but where we place it is up to the "family" of functions it belongs to.
 Is it related to indexing?
 Then write your function inside `pandas_indexing.py`.
 Is it a special type of join?
 Then `pandas_merge.py` is most likely where you want to write it.

 In our case, since `count` is a general function, we can place it under `pandas_meta.py`, which contains a plethora of general purpose functions.
-Inside that file, try to write your implementation around similar functions.
+Inside that file, try to write your implementation around similar functions so you can them as reference.

  ## Getting familiar with the syntax

 As with any new environment you need to work on, it may take a while to get used to it.
 I would personally look around the different files and try to take mental notes (or regular notes, I won't judge you) on how the functions are implemented, which patterns repeat themselves, which don't, etc...

 If you have done just that for the `pandas_meta.py` file, you may have some questions.
 What does `@convert_result` and `@api_return` do?
-Why do most functions use `preparse_computations` on the first line?
+Why do so many functions use `preparse_computations` on the first line?
 Let's try to answer those questions.

 Both `@convert_result` and `@api_return` are [decorators](https://peps.python.org/pep-0318/).
 What that roughly means is that they are able to perform some computation before executing the function and after the fact.
 In this case, `@convert_result` is defined on that very same file, and does the following: